shireeshj/anomaly-in-exam/README.md

 ## Methods

-The project implements two main approaches:
+The project implements several approaches:
 1. **Unsupervised Learning**: Isolation Forest for anomaly detection
 2. **Supervised Learning**: Random Forest classifier for enhanced accuracy
+3. **Synchronized Pattern Detection**: Identifies groups of users answering the same questions at approximately the same time with the same answers, which may indicate organized cheating

 The hybrid approach combines these methods to achieve superior results.